Drone Operator Services

 What are the drone regulations for filming in Iceland?

+Here is the breakdown.
 Drone filming in Iceland is regulated by Icelandic Transport Authority (ICETRA / Samgöngustofa).
-Required for all drones; EU drone regulations adopted; registration via ICETRA; specific permits for national parks.
-The maximum flight altitude is 120m, and no-fly zones include Keflavík International Airport vicinity, Reykjavik domestic airport, bird nesting areas (seasonal May-July), national parks without permits.
-Commercial filming permits require 2-4 weeks for special permits; national park permits may take longer.
+Needed for all drones.
+EU drone rules adopted.
+Sign-ups via ICETRA.
+Specific permits for national parks.
+The maximum flight altitude is 120m.
+No-fly zones have Keflavík International Airport vicinity, Reykjavik domestic airport, bird nesting areas (seasonal May-July), national parks without permits.
+Commercial filming permits need 2-4 weeks for special permits.
+National park permits may take longer.

 What does a drone operator do on a film set?